netero1010/ScheduleRunner/README.md

 ----
 Scheduled task is one of the most popular attack technique in the past decade and now it is still commonly used by hackers/red teamers for persistence and lateral movement.

 A number of C# tools were already developed to simulate the attack using scheduled task.
 I have been playing around with some of them but each of them has its own limitations on customizing the scheduled task.
-Therefore, this project aims to provide a C# tool to include the features that I want and provide enough flexibility on customizing the scheduled task.
+Therefore, this project aims to provide a C# tool (CobaltStrike execute-assembly friendly) to include the features that I need and provide enough flexibility on customizing the scheduled task.

 ### Screenshot: